 As healthcare technology advances, staff may feel pressure to keep up.
 One way to ensure your smooth transition into a leadership role is through training programs.
 In a study on leadership development, most participants who went through training agreed to feeling more confident, capable, and empowered in their roles to lead others.
 In their efforts to provide coaching and constructive feedback, organizations can establish career mentoring programs, encourage staff to attend conferences, and support their continuing education.

 Career Programs in Healthcare Leadership

 Another way you can develop leadership skills is by earning your graduate degree in a field such as health administration, within a program offering specializations in executive leadership.
-The University of St. Augustine for Health Sciences (USAHS) offers graduate degree programs for clinicians and health administrators looking to improve their leadership skills, better understand healthcare policy, and advance their careers.
+University of St. Augustine for Health Sciences (USAHS) offers graduate degree programs such as physical and occupational therapy, speech language pathology, and other degrees in health sciences for clinicians and health administrators looking to improve their leadership skills, better understand healthcare policy, and advance their careers.
 The following programs focus on leadership development for healthcare professionals:

 - Master of Health Administration

 - Doctor of Education (EdD)

 If it’s your goal to pursue a leadership role within your organization, explore the degree options above to identify which is right for you.
 Healthcare leadership roles provide numerous opportunities to make a positive difference for your colleagues, patients, and work environment.